Skip to main content

 Numbers are deterministic planning indices from Fishori fields — not a scientific score of your individual fish.

-20L is the planning floor for adult swimming space and bioload headroom.
-Long-term, a 30L+ tank lets adults use the full footprint without crowding the next species.
-Footprint, meaning length and front-to-back depth, matters as much as raw volume for active or territorial species.
+20L is the planning floor for adult swimming space and bioload.
+A 30L+ tank is the more comfortable long-term footprint.
+Length and depth matter as much as raw litres for active or territorial fish.

 Beginner-style peaceful community (planning sketch)